Manage your hybrid workforce by configuring access for in-office, hybrid, and remote employees with Office Pass.

 Managing office access

-You'll see a list of all your configured passes where you can view the number of people who have access to a location on a given day, and the option to edit or delete a pass:
+You'll see a list of all the different access groups configured where you can view the number of people who have access to a location on a given day, and the option to edit or delete a pass:

 Use the daily roster to see who is actually using the office on a given day: